 It’s possible for either (or both) partners to withdraw their consent to the use or donation of embryos up to the point of embryo transfer.
 If there’s a dispute between partners over use or donation, CARE is allowed by law to keep embryos for up to one year (following written notification of consent withdrawal) to allow a ‘cooling off’ period.
 If the dispute remains unresolved at the end of this time the embryos must be removed from storage.

-Frozen embryos can be transferred in two types of treatment cycle: you can undergo treatment in an ‘artificial’ cycle using hormone therapy, or if you ovulate reliably your embryos could be replaced in your natural cycle.
+Frozen embryos can be transferred in two types of IVF frozen cycle: you can undergo treatment in an ‘artificial’ cycle using hormone therapy, or if you ovulate reliably your embryos could be replaced in your natural cycle.
 The pregnancy rate is unaffected by the choice and is very good with either option.

 Artificial FER uses hormones (oestradiol and progesterone) to prepare your uterus in readiness for embryo transfer.
 A scan is carried out to check your endometrium has responded effectively to the oestradiol.
 If it has, then progesterone is given which prepares your endometrium to receive the embryo(s).
 This timing is precise to ensure the day of transfer is optimal for embryo implantation and growth.
 The advantages of an artificial FER include more predictability, effectiveness in irregular cycles and a shorter time to transfer as no trial cycle is needed.